zebrunner/community-edition/README.md

 * Optional: update default credentials if neccessary
 * Optional: adjust docker-compose.yml file by removing unused services.
 By default it contains: nginx, postgres, zafira, jenkins-master, jenkins-slave, selenium hub, sonarqube, rabbitmq
+* Update username, password in definitions.json for RabbitMQ if you are not using default qpsdemo/qpsdemo user

 ## Services start/stop/restart